Home

 Everywhere you look online you will find a singular definition of Tendonitis.
 Unfortunately, the common, simple definition of 'inflammation of a tendon' is incredibly useless.

-The Tendonitis dynamic is a complex set of factors and it is important to understand that there are two different kinds of Tendonitis.
+The Tendonitis dynamic is a complex set of factors and it is important to understand that there are ONLY two different kinds of Tendonitis.

 Due to overuse, repetitive strain, or just normal daily use of our bodies, we can get wear and tear damage to the tendon and surrounding connective tissue.

-This damage causes the body to respond with an Inflammation Process that traps fluid in the area, releases chemicals which enhance your sensitivity to pain, and makes your muscles tighter.
+This inflammatory response traps fluid in the area, releases chemicals which enhance your sensitivity to pain, and makes your muscles tighter.
+This is the Downward Spiral of the Pain Causing Dynamic.

 As muscles get tight, they put tension on their tendons, attachment points, and surrounding connective tissue.